Lemoncode/webpack-1.x-by-sample/00 Intro/04 Jquery/README.md

 ![Demo04SnapshotDir](../../99 Readme Resources/02 Webpack/Demo04SnapshotDir.png "Demo04SnapshotDir.png")

-And in the generated index.html (under dist) we can check that both scripts have been successfully referenced:
+Finally in the generated index.html (under dist) we can check that both scripts have been successfully referenced:

 ````
 <!DOCTYPE html>